Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/01-Intro-to-NGS-data-analysis-I.md

 ```bash
 cutadapt -a ADAPTER -g ADAPT2 [options] -o output.fastq input.fastq.gz
 ```
-- `-a` specifies an adapter to trim from the 3' end of read 1
+- `a` specifies an adapter to trim from the 3' end of read 1
 - `g` specifies an adapter to trim from the 5' end of read 1
 - `o` specifies name of out file